-- 1. signal increase with a more compact system with higher acceptance and higher current flow in the new copper strip target; - 2. background reduction by decreasing the X-ray detector surface, more compact shielding (active veto system and passive), nitrogen filled box for radon radiation reduction.
+- 1. signal increase with a more compact system with higher acceptance and higher current flow in the new copper strip target; - 2. background reduction by decreasing the X-ray detector surface and by using a more compact shielding (active veto system and passive).